-To reset the computer to the original default setting, turn off the computer, press and hold the green AUX1 button and turn on the computer.
+To reset the computer to the original default setting, turn off the computer, press and hold the green AUX 1 button and turn on the computer.
 NOVRAM will appear on the LCD display.
 The year, date, time and minutes may be changed now, and the shutdown history may also be cleared.

-Note: If the history is cleared the dryer model number must be reset or only the bottom fan will operate.
+Note: If the computer is reset to the original state, then the dryer model number must be reset or only the bottom fan will operate, if so equipped.